saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - To obtain a function reference, you use the :: operator with the function name you would like a reference for.

 #### Kotlin’s Lambdas Are Closures
+- Difference in Kotlin closures is that internal function **captures value everytime**.
+- This is unlike other languages where value is captured only once.

 ### Kotlin vs Java: Functional programming
 - Java 8 includes support for OOP & lambda expressions but does not include the ability to define a function as a parameter to a function or variable.